alreich/abstract_algebra/docs/api.rst

 FiniteAlgebra
 -------------

-..
-This is the top-level class of all algebras here.
-NOT INTENDED TO BE INSTANTIATED.

 This is the top-level class for all algebras that have a single set of elements (Magma, Quasigroup, Loop, Semigroup, Monoid, Group, Ring, Field).
-NOT INTENDED TO BE INSTANTIATED.
+It is an abstract base class (ABC) and is NOT INTENDED TO BE INSTANTIATED.

 .. autoclass:: finite_algebras.FiniteAlgebra
     :members: